massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 **➢ No:** If your heading level number is static or doesn't meet above conditions, you have some work to do💪

-Below info. gives you some idea of what needs to be done.
+Here are some ideas about what you may need to do:

 > #### Overview
 >